pjconnell/OCR-Translator/README.md

 **What does this do?**

-This is a program that uses open source Optical Character Recognition (OCR) to convert a PDF to text (.txt), which is then translated into English.
+This is a program that uses Optical Character Recognition (OCR) to convert a PDF to text (.txt), which is then translated into English.

 **How does it work?**